BurntSushi/rebar/METHODOLOGY.md

 environments make it easy to add dependencies, I decided against JSON or any other similarly complex format.

-Instead, came up with my own very simple format called [KLV](KLV.md), which is an initialism for "key-length-value."
+Instead, I came up with my own very simple format called [KLV](KLV.md), which is an initialism for "key-length-value."
 It's essentially the standard prefix-length encoding commonly found in binary formats, but done in a plain text format.
 The plain text format makes the benchmark parameters human readable.
+(I'm sure I didn't invent this format.
+What I mean is that there is no specification, and I didn't copy the precise format from any other source.)

 Thus, benchmark runner programs work by reading the entirety of `stdin`, parsing it as a sequence of key-length-value entries, repeatedly running the